f4th4n/gen_game/README.md

 See [this docs](https://hexdocs.pm/phoenix/deployment.html) to deploy.
 GenGame is built on top of Phoenix, so deployment method is basically the same.

-## Server Authoritative
+## Extend GenGame With Plugin

+GenGame Server can be extended using plugins.
+There are multiple ways to extend GenGame with various programming languages.

+1. Using Elixir, [see this](/docs/plugin_elixir.md) for the detail
+2. Using JavaScript, [see this](/docs/plugin_javascript.md) for the detail

-See [this docs](/docs/server_authoritative.md) to implement server authoritative methods, including extending with Rust.
+See [this documentation](/docs/server_authoritative.md) to implement server authoritative methods, including extending with Rust.

 ## Client Libraries